 Term(s): Term 2

-Status for Mathematics students: List A for 3rd year G100 (and 4th year G101), List B for third year G103 (G105).
-If numbers permit fourth years may take this module as an unusual option, but confirmation will only be given at the start of Term 2.
+Status for Mathematics students: List A for 3rd year G100 (and 4th year G101), List B for 3rd year G103 (G105).
+If numbers permit, fourth years may take this module as an unusual option but confirmation will only be given at the start of Term 2

 Commitment: 10 two hour and 10 one hour seminars (including some assessed problem solving)

-Assessment: 10% from weekly seminars, 40% from assignment, 50% two hour exam in June
+Assessment: 10% from weekly problem-solving seminars, 40% from take home assignment, 50% two hour examination in June